Rigorous derivation of a ternary Boltzmann equation for a classical system of particles: Convergence proof

-The construction that we present is similar to the construction of the Boltzmann hierarchy pseudo-trajectory, the main difference being that we take into account the interaction zone of the adjusted particles in each step.
-This illustrates the fact that added particles are placed in different positions compared to the particle that they are associated with.
+In the same spirit as in Subsection \ref{Boltzmann pseudotrajectory sub} where we introduced the Boltzmann pseudo-trajectory, we define the BBGKY pseudo-trajectory, the main difference being that we take into account the interaction zone of the adjusted particles in each step.
+More precisely, given $Z_s=(X_s,V_s)\in\mathbb{R}^{2ds}$:\\ {\bf{Time $t_0=t$}:} We initially define \\ {\bf{Time $t_i$}, $i\in\{1,...,k\}$:} Consider $i\in\left\{2,...,k\right\}$, and assume we know